 Trinidad & Tobago Independence Day in a nutshell

-The day is formally celebrated by a parades of the various protective services at the Queen’s Park Savannah in Port of Spain and in Scarborough, Tobago, with national political leaders in attendance.
-In the evening, national awards typically are presented to esteemed citizens.
-Firework displays often conclude the celebrations in both Trinidad and Tobago, so precautions should be taken to safeguard vulnerable citizens like the elderly, as well as pets.
+The day usually begins with a parade of the various protective services at the Queen’s Park Savannah in Port of Spain and in Scarborough, Tobago, with national political leaders in attendance.
+Firework displays often conclude the celebrations in both Trinidad and Tobago (so precautions should be taken to safeguard vulnerable citizens like the elderly, as well as pets).
 There also are often huge concerts just before the holiday.
+For many years, national awards were presented to esteemed citizens on the evening of Independence Day, but in 2017 this was moved to Republic Day.

 Independence Day address by Dr Eric Williams in 1962